phillmv/okayfail.com/source/2014/only-correct-way-think-brendan-eich.html.markdown

 ---
 layout: post
 occurred_at: 2014-04-10
-title: The Only Correct* Way To Think About Brendan Eich
+subject: The Only Correct* Way To Think About Brendan Eich
 ---

 ###\*For large values of correct